Frequently Asked Questions - Performance

 Yes.
 Here are a few considerations to better understand the purpose and use of the guided questions:

 • Managers/supervisors and direct reports are not limited to the guided set of questions.
-It is encouraged to bring attention to feedback, recognition, questions/concerns about work
+It is encouraged to bring attention to feedback, recognition, and questions/concerns about work.

-• By the end of the conversation, managers/supervisor and direct reports should have clear expectations on how work will be accomplished over the next four months.
+• By the end of the conversation, managers/supervisors and direct reports should have clear expectations on how work will be accomplished over the next four months.

 Where will completed check-ins be stored?

 Check-in conversations are documented using the Achieve Together Online Form through the Online Dashboard.
-Supervisors and direct reports finalize the Online Form once they are done.
-The Online Forms for each of the three annual check-ins are sent to the employee's personnel file after each cycle.
+Supervisors and direct reports finalize the Online Form once they are done with each section of the form; there is one section for each of the 3 Check-ins in a performance year.
+The Online Forms are sent to the employee's personnel file.

-Your Online Forms are also always viewable from the Online Dashboard.
+Your Online Forms are always viewable from the Online Dashboard.

 What timeframe does a check-in cover?

-Check-ins conversations cover the preceding four months.
-For example, the Fall check-in occurs Dec 1- Jan 15 but covers performance between August - November.
+Check-in conversations cover the preceding four months.
+For example, the Fall check-in occurs from Dec 1- Jan 15 and covers performance between August - November.
 See the Check-ins page on the website for more information.

 Can I make changes to previous check-in forms?